Unitarian Universalism: Puritan roots and Congregationalist background

 Unitarian Universalism was formed from the consolidation in 1961 of two historically separate Christian denominations, the Universalist Church of America and the American Unitarian Association, both based in the United States; the new organization formed in this merger was the Unitarian Universalist Association.
-At the time of the North American consolidation, Unitarians and Universalists expanded beyond their roots in liberal Christian theology.
+At the time of the North American consolidation, Unitarians and Universalists diverged beyond their roots in liberal Christian theology.
 They draw from a variety of religious traditions.
 Individuals may or may not self-identify as Christians or subscribe to Christian beliefs.
 Unitarian Universalist congregations and fellowships tend to retain some Christian traditions, such as Sunday worship with a sermon and the singing of hymns.
 The extent to which the elements of any particular faith tradition are incorporated into personal spiritual practice is a matter of individual choice for congregants, in keeping with a creedless, non-dogmatic approach to spirituality and faith development.

-New England Unitarians evolved from the Pilgrim Fathers' Congregational Christianity, which was based on a literal reading of the Holy Bible.
+New England Unitarians evolved from the Pilgrim Fathers' Congregational Christianity, which was based on a literal reading of the Bible.
 Liberalizing Unitarians rejected the Trinitarian belief in the tri-personal godhead: Father, Son, and Holy Ghost/Spirit.
 Instead, they asserted a unitary notion of God.
 In addition, they rejected the doctrine of original sin, moving away from the Calvinism of the Congregationalists.

 New England Universalists rejected the Puritan forefathers' emphasis on the select few, the Elect, who were supposed to be saved from eternal damnation by a just God.
 Instead Universalists asserted that all people will eventually be reconciled with God.
-Universalists rejected the hellfire and damnation of the evangelical preachers, who tried to revive the fundamentalist Christianity of the early Pilgrim fathers.

 Universalism

-Universalists claim a long history, beginning with Origen and Gregory of Nyssa, though some modern scholars question whether either of these church fathers taught the defining doctrine of Universalism (universal salvation).
+Universalists claim a long history, beginning with several Church Fathers, though some modern scholars question whether these church fathers taught the defining doctrine of Universalism (universal salvation).

 This core doctrine asserts that through Christ every single human soul shall be saved, leading to the "restitution of all things" (apocatastasis).
 In 1793, Universalism emerged as a distinct denomination of Christianity in the United States, eventually called the Universalist Church of America.
 Early American advocates of universal salvation such as Elhanan Winchester, Hosea Ballou and John Murray taught that all souls would achieve salvation, sometimes after a period resembling purgatory.
-Christian universalism denies the doctrine of everlasting damnation, and proclaims belief in an entirely loving God who will ultimately redeem all human beings.
+Christian Universalism denies the doctrine of everlasting damnation, and proclaims belief in an entirely loving God who will ultimately redeem all human beings.